temporalio/documentation/docs/application-development/features.md

 ### Define Signal

 A Signal has a name and can have arguments.

+- The name, also called a Signal type, is a string.
-The arguments must be [serializable](/concepts/what-is-a-data-converter/).
+- The arguments must be [serializable](/concepts/what-is-a-data-converter/).

 <Tabs
 defaultValue="go"